arjunkmoorthy1/24Spr_AMoorthy_healthai/Proposal_Gen/Proposals/202401/000/proposal_000.md

             The dataset being used is part of a publicly available TCIA (The Cancer Imaging Archive) which contains thousands of patients and their corresponding medical imaging data.
 This prostate cancer dataset contains 1151 patients with Prostate
             MRI and Ultrasound with Pathology and Coordinates of Tracked Biopsies.
-For each of these patients, a set of anywhere from 30-60 images are provided as each patient has a slice of many MRI/Ultrasound images, in which the tracked biopsy is contained within one of them.
+For each of these patients, a set of anywhere from
+            30-60 images are provided as each patient has a slice of many MRI/Ultrasound images, in which the tracked biopsy is contained within one of them.
 Ground truth cancer values, as well as cancer severity values are given in a target dataset.

-            We want to extrapolate the Region of Interest of the individual patient images using the biopsy coordinates and feed a segmented image into various different image classifications models to identify which produces the most optimal prediction accuracies on a split training and testing dataset.
+            We want to extrapolate the Region of Interest of the individual patient images using the biopsy coordinates and segment the necessary images that contain regions where biopsies occurred.
+From there, I would like to feed those segmented images into various different image classifications models to identify which produces the most optimal prediction accuracies on a split training and testing dataset.
+Such focus on the relevant regions of the image will allow the model to concentrate on the ROIs and therefore perform better.

 ## 3 Rationale: